lawtonpittenger/chime-attendance-tracker/README.md

     - Email Address Verification Request in region US East (N. Virginia)
         - Click the provided URL to authorize use of the email address.
     - Your temporary password
-        - The username and temporary password can be used to log in to the website.
+        - Use your username and temporary password to log in to the website.
-- Optionally, you can [request to move out of the SES sandbox](https://docs.aws.amazon.com/ses/latest/dg/request-production-access.html) to email new users without additional verification.

 ### Accessing the Website
 - Return to the CloudFormation console.
 - Once the stack shows *CREATE_COMPLETE* status, click **Outputs**.
 - Click on the CloudFront URL to open the website.
-- Enter your username and password or create a new account.
+- Enter your username and password.
-    - Change your password and/or verify your email as needed.
+    - Change your password and verify your email as needed.

 ### Using the Website
-- To invite a scribe to your upcoming meeting, enter the **Meeting Name**, **Meeting ID**, and, optionally, the **Meeting Password** and/or **Meeting Time**.
+- To invite a scribe to your upcoming meeting, simply enter the **Meeting ID**, **Meeting Name**, and **Meeting Time** then click **Submit**.
-- Click **Invite Now** to invite the scribe to join as soon as possible, or click **Invite Later** to schedule the scribe.
-- To delete an invite for an upcoming meeting, select the invite then click **Delete**.
+- To delete an existing invite, select the invite then click **Delete**.
 - To log out, click **Logout**.

-### Using the Meeting Platform
+### Using Amazon Chime
 - At the specified meeting time, your scribe will join the meeting's waiting room.
-    - It will wait for up to five minutes in the waiting room.
 - Verify the scribe's linked email then admit it into the meeting.
 - Once admitted, the scribe will introduce itself in the chat.
 - At any point thereafter, you can send the scribe command messages in the chat:
-    - "START" will start saving attendance, new messages and machine-generated captions.
+    - "START" will save attendance, new messages and machine-generated captions.
-    - "PAUSE" will stop saving meeting details.
+    - "ANONYMIZE" will redact additional PII.
     - "END" will remove the scribe from the meeting.
 - After the meeting ends, if the start message was sent in the chat, you should receive a follow-up email with the meeting details.